ProjectResound/resound-api/README.md

 ```
 rake db:create_tenants
 ```
+The tenants will be based on the first subdomain from the urls defined on `ALLOWED_CORS_URLS`.
+For example `http://kpcc.resound.npr.org`, will generate a tenant named `kpcc`.

+Also, if you want, you can setup a S3 bucket for each tenant.
+All you need to do, is set the env variable `S3_MULTI_TENANT` to true, and create a S3 bucket following the name convention `TENANT_NAME-resound-store`.
+Example of bucket name: `kpcc-resound-store`.
+All the buckets need to be defined under the same AWS account, and region.

 ## Getting Started
 These instructions will get you a copy of the latest docker image and run the image